2013 Sepang GP2 Series round: Sprint race

 Tyre degradation became a factor in the final laps as Nasr lowered Coletti's lead to 1.2 seconds and then to six-tenths of a second by the start of the final lap.
 It was not enough for Nasr to get close enough to challenge Coletti who managed the gap and his tyres to achieve his third career series victory.
-Nasr followed 4/5 of a second later in second and Evans became the youngest driver to claim a podium in the GP2 Series in third.
+Nasr followed eight-tenths of a second later in second and Evans became the youngest driver to claim a podium in the GP2 Series in third.
 Off the podium, Richelmi finished fourth and Cecotto benefited from the first lap crash to take fifth.
-Cecotto was ahead of Trummer and Daly who were separated by just 2/5 of a second in sixth and seventh.
+Cecotto was ahead of Trummer and Daly who were separated by just four-tenths of a second in sixth and seventh.
+Daly scored Hilmer's first series points in their debut event.
 Binder finished sixth-tenths of a second ahead of Palmer for eighth.
 The final classified finishers were Giovesi, Dillmann, Leimer, Ericsson, de Jong, Canamasas, Abt, Quaife-Hobbs, Haryanto, Varhaug, Rosenzweig, Berthon and Ceccon.
 After the race, the stewards imposed a ten-place grid penalty on Calado for the next feature race of the season in Bahrain.